 Does the IEI Research Exchange Workshop Series have any financial compensations?

 While the IEI Research Exchange Workshop Series will not provide any financial compensation, there will be ample opportunity to expand networks amongst participants.
 In addition, the participants will also have the opportunity to apply to write research-based think pieces and blogs that will be disseminated using the IEI platforms and World Bank social media channels.

 How many workshops will I be able to attend?

 Every participant will have the opportunity to attend two sessions.
 Regional Session (based on your university affiliation) and the Exchange Session (session #4), where participants from Sub Saharan Africa and South Asia will share and discuss research priorities in their respective regions and share knowledge, thoughts, and ideas.

 What is the format of the workshop?

-The workshops will take place online for not more than two hours for each session.
+The workshops will take place online for two hours and 30 minutes for each session.
 The content will be interactive, participatory, and discussion-based.